jasonbayton/11ty/_src/blog/2026/04/introducing-deltawatch.md

 The docs are at [deltawatch.ing/docs](https://deltawatch.ing/docs), the release notes live at [deltawatch.ing/releases](https://deltawatch.ing/releases), and there's a live status page at [deltawatch.ing/status](https://deltawatch.ing/status) that reads straight from the production health endpoint so you can see what the platform's doing right now.

-If you spot a bug, a content extraction edge case, a site that breaks the crawler, or a feature you miss from another tool, I want to hear about it.
+If you spot a bug, a content extraction failure, a site that breaks the crawler, or a feature you miss from another tool, I want to hear about it.
 There's a reply-by-email link below, or [reach out](/contact/) directly.

 Happy monitoring!